 But even then, the new congregation that rose up within the old facility already had deep roots of love within the surrounding community.
 Starting out himself as the pastor of another much smaller church within North Little Rock, Hayes’ simply wanted to make a positive difference on a spiritual level.
 He first started Gloryland on a much smaller scale by renovating an old garage.
 Driven by the simple desire to save some of the local kids who were falling prey to the negative influences that had become prominent within the surrounding neighborhoods, Hayes worked tirelessly in his pursuit.
 Hayes’ faithful determination and heart-felt desires shined through in the most beautiful ways, too, and that little church began to grow as a result of his continued efforts within the Lord.
 As the church got bigger, it began to need a larger facility to serve as its headquarters and place of worship.
 Through his continued hard work, vision, and perseverance, Hayes was finally able to raise enough money to secure the old Pike Avenue Baptist Church in 1993.
 As the church became more and more of a driving force within the community, they renamed it the Gloryland Fellowship Family Church.

-Issues within the over-all membership continued to take a heavy toll on the unity of the congregation, however, and by 2011 the membership had decreased to the point that they were forced to once again close down the Park Avenue facility.
-First moving just two blocks down the street to a smaller building, next having to relocate to a hotel meeting room on a Sunday-to-Sunday basis, the membership finally decreased to the point that the church simply ceased altogether.
+Issues within the over-all membership continued to take a heavy toll on the unity of the congregation, however, and by 2011 the membership had decreased to the point that they were forced to once again close down the Eudora location, then shortly after, the Park Avenue facility.
+First, the Eudora congregation became too small to fund Hayes gas bill took a toll then moving just two blocks down the street to a smaller building in NLR, next having to relocate to a hotel meeting room on a Sunday-to-Sunday basis, the membership finally decreased to the point that the church simply ceased altogether.
 But Pastor Hayes, his faith undeterred and his conviction unshaken, continued to work with the children in the special ministry that he had formed around them.
 The choir continued to grow and increase in scope and stature and today Haye’s tours with them all over the United States as they share their faith, utilize their talent, and inspire all who come into contact with them.

-A walk through the currently abandoned Gloryland worship facility today will show a lot of work needing to be done.
-And yet the previous life of the building also continues to shine through.
+Walking through the North Little Rock location up to it’s unfortunate demolition in 2017, it showed a lot of work that needed to be done.
+However, the Location in Eudora sits in great shape in comparison.
+And Cedric has major plans as the previous life of the building continues to shine through.
 The various and miscellaneous discarded odds and ends bear silent testimony to the faithful hands that held them back during another, more active time.
 Rows of church pews continue to look expectantly forward toward the lectern at the head of the auditorium, patiently awaiting yet another blessed installment of the Divine Word.
 And while the interior of the facility remains empty of people, it continues to be blessed by the memories of all of the decades of believers that passed within it.

 Gloryland can never die or completely fade away…not so long as believers such as Pastor Hayes continue to live and hold onto the keys.
 Indeed, as you speak with Pastor Hayes about his righteous purpose and as you observe him looking at the building simply waiting to bloom again before him, you can almost hear the congregation sing…